katsuchi23/ros2_navigation/README.md

-This is reynaldy's ros2 package collection from normal package up to navigation package and manipulation package
+This is rey's ros2 navigation package collection.

 Have fun learning :)